Jinger Duggar & Jeremy Vuolo’s Q&A Session Reveals A Makeshift Studio Set Up In New House

-Now that Jinger Duggar and Jeremy Vuolo have moved to LA, their lives have been all about experiencing life in California.
+Now that Jinger Duggar and Jeremy Vuolo have moved to Los Angeles, their lives have been all about experiencing life in California.
 Since their big move in July, the reality stars have spent their time checking out the best eating places and taking in all the sights in and around Hollywood.
 It seems that they are fitting right in.
 They are also keeping fans updated on their lives, which just recently included a Q&A session in their new home.

 On Wednesday, the Counting On couple posted a two-part video via Instagram as they sat down with each other to answer some fan questions.
 They sat on a couple of woven stools in their “sunroom studio” where they had a camera set up to film themselves chatting.
 The room consisted of dark hardwood floors with a matching brown couch behind them.
 Also in view is the huge portrait of the whole Duggar family on the wall.

 Jinger looked cute and breezy in a red and white jumpsuit that belted at the waistline.
 She wore white flats and had her long blond locks pulled back into a loose ponytail.
-Her preacher husband came out matching his wife in red pants and a light blue striped shirt.
+Her preacher husband came out, matching his wife in red pants and a light blue striped shirt.

 There were many fan questions coming in, but they only had time for just a handful of them.
-There were a few tidbits that fans learned about them and their new life as a family of three living in LA.
-Jeremy revealed that Felicity only says two word so far, but one of them is not mommy.
-She has learned to say “daddy” and “hi.”
-Jinger seemed to be okay with that.
+There were a few tidbits that fans learned about them and their new life as a family of three living in L.A.
+Jeremy revealed that Felicity only says two words so far, but one of them is not “mommy.”
+So far, she has learned to say “daddy” and “hi,” but Jinger seemed to be okay with that.
 As fans know by now, the 1-year-old loves to wave to just about everyone.
 Her dad said that she now says “hi” when she waves.

 Someone asked them what their favorite hobbies are.
-Jeremy mentioned how much he loves fashion and tie-shopping is something he enjoys doing, especially in the LA area where there are tons of shops to choose from.
+Jeremy mentioned how much he loves fashion and how tie-shopping is something he enjoys doing, especially in the Los Angeles area where there are tons of shops to choose from.
 His wife’s hobby is exploring new cities, which they have done recently, according to all the photos they both share on social media.

 Of course, Jinger’s new hair color was touched on as well.
 One person wanted to know what Jeremy thought of her blond hair that she first displayed in June.
 He seemingly gave the perfect answer.